Atlas Rules Resources Adventures Stories FAQ Search Links

 Edward Newbrute 1009 -

-Thus the Barony has developed a strong tradition of self-rule, taking care of their own.
-So things remained for years until the last year of the Great War when in the last round of dominion creations, the Baron won the title of one of the new Viscounties which opened the Barony to a new noble.
-In a dramatic episode of the rebirth of a noble family, the prominent Newbrute family of ancient Fen ancestory.
-The new Baron, Edward Newbrute is the grandnephew of the late Count of Soth-Kabree, Andrew Newbrute, who died childless and heirless in 963.
-With Edward's accession to the noble ranks the Barony of Oxhill has seen a rapid influx of migrant Fens to the Sablestone area, and not coincidently an exodus of the Flaemish population to more civilized areas or to the new Viscount's dominion.
+Thus the Barony has developed a strong tradition of self rule, and taking care of their own problems.
+So things remained for years until the last year of the Great War when in the last round of dominion creations, the Vandehaar won the title of one of the new Viscounties which opened the Barony to an Award’s Festival to select a new Baron.
+The Festival resulted in the rebirth of a noble family as Edward Newbrute, of the prominent Newbrute family of ancient Fen ancestory, won the Awards Festival and the title of Baron of Oxhill.
+Edward Newbrute is the grandnephew of the late Count of Soth-Kabree, Andrew Newbrute, who died childless and heirless in 963.
+With Edward's accession to the noble ranks the Barony of Oxhill has seen a rapid influx of migrant Fens to the Sablestone area, as well as Sindhi immigrants from war ravaged Sind, as well as a and an exodus of the Flaemish population to more civilized areas or with Viscount Vandehaar to his new dominion.